 Be confident that each manager in the organization is conducting interviews that are defendable in court.
-This video training program prepares managers for their next interview by defining what types of questions are legal and illegal to ask a job candidate.
 Because discrimination can occur without a manager even knowing it, this video reinforces the importance of following a structured interview plan in an effort to avoid spontaneous comments or questions that could steer into the job applicant’s personal life.
 Essentially, this video teaches managers the important rule of thumb: if the interview question does not relate to the job, don’t ask it!

-Viewers will learn how interviewing questions concerning age, race and religion can be legally rephrased to ask specific questions about job-related issues.
+Viewers will learn how certain interviewing questions can be legally rephrased to ask specific questions about job-related issues.